kevin-at-datical/liquibase.github.com/get_started/lb-core-usage-concepts.md

 *changeSets* are the *units of change* that Liquibase tracks execution of.
 Each *changeSet* is uniquely identified by the `author`, `id`, and `filename` attributes.
 When Liquibase runs, it queries the `DATABASECHANGELOG` table for the *changeSets* that are marked as executed and then executes all *changeSets* in the *changelog* file that have not yet been executed.
 See the [*changeSet*](/documentation/changeset.html) documentation for more information.

-### *changeTypes*
+### *Change Types*
-Each *changeSet* contains one or more *changeTypes* that describe a type of change you want to apply to the database.
-Liquibase supports both descriptive *changeTypes* that generate SQL for supported databases and raw SQL.
-Generally there should be just one *changeType* per *changeSet* to avoid failed autocommit statements that can leave the database in an unexpected state.
-See the [*changeTypes*](/documentation/changes/index.html) documentation for a list of available *changeTypes*.
+Each *changeSet* contains one or more Change Types that describe a type of change or action you want to apply to the database.
+Liquibase supports both descriptive Change Types that generate SQL for supported databases and raw SQL.
+Generally there should only be one Change Type per *changeSet* to avoid failed autocommit statements that can leave the database in an unexpected state.
+See the [Change Type](/documentation/changes/index.html) documentation for a list of available Change Types.

 ### Preconditions